"There is nothing more frightening than active ignorance." -- Goethe

 "The search for truth is never wrong.
 The only sin is to lack the courage to follow where truth leads." -- Duke

 Modern Germany is not from ancient Assyria

-Those who don't know or understand the history of Israel have tried to make the claim that modern Germany is descended from Ancient Assyria.
+Those who don't know or understand history modern Germany is descended from Ancient Assyria.
 This is not accurate and is disrespectful to the Assyrians living today who are fighting for their very existence.
-Those who make this claim are attempting to bring into the fold of Israel false Jews who have no right to the Heritage of Abraham Isaac and Jacob.
+Assyrians know who they are.

 This is their story

 Assyria is located in north Mesopotamia and spans four countries: In Syria it extends west to the Euphrates river; in Turkey it extends north to Harran, Edessa, Diyarbakir, and Lake Van; in Iran it extends east to Lake Urmi, and in Iraq it extends to about 100 miles south of Kirkuk.
 This is the Assyrian heartland, from which so much of the ancient Near East came to be controlled.

 Assyrians are a Semitic peoples indigenous to Mesopotamia.
 They are Mediterranean Caucasoids, and, while not white (anymore), are ethnically distinct from Arabs and Jews.